Geometry and topology of the quasi-plane Szekeres model: A Newtonian analogue of the plane symmetric dust spacetime

 Equation (\ref{4.4}) shares one property with the relativistic evolution equation (\ref{2.8}).
 If $\rho$ is bounded in the range of integration, then the force that drives the motion of the fluid is finite, giving the illusion that the potential is generated by some finite mass.
 However, if we wanted to calculate $V(z)$ by summing up contributions to it from all the volume elements of the fluid, like is done in calculating the gravitational potentials of finite portions of matter, then the result would be an infinite value of $V$, in consequence of the source having infinite extent in the $(x, y)$-plane.
 Thus, if we want to interpret the r.h.s. in (\ref{4.3}) as being generated by a mass, then the mass that drives the evolution is not the total mass in the source, but the mass of a finite portion of the source.

 We now provide a solution of the Poisson equation that qualitatively mimics the pattern of expansion of the plane symmetric relativistic model.
-The equipotential surfaces of the potential in question will be locally plane symmetric, but their symmetries will not be symmetries of the whole space.
+Its equipotential surfaces will be locally plane symmetric, but their symmetries will not be symmetries of the whole space.

 Consider two families of cones given by the equations (see Fig. \ref{coneflat})

 where $\alpha$ is a constant and $(x, y, z)$ are Cartesian coordinates.
 The cones of constant $u$ are orthogonal to the cones of constant $v$, and the two families are co-axial.
 We choose $u$ and $v$ as two coordinates in space; the third coordinate will be the angle $\varphi$ around the axis of symmetry.
 We begin with the Euclidean metric in the cylindrical coordinates, ${\rm d} s^2 = {\rm d} r^2 + r^2 {\rm d} \varphi^2 + {\rm d} z^2$, and transform this to the $(u, v, \varphi)$ coordinates by